 Since the very first concert on the natural amphitheatre bushland site in April 1991, which attracted an audience of 200 people, Four Winds has captured the hearts and minds of composers, musicians and audiences near and far, bringing thousands of people to the site every year.

 The natural bush site was transformed in 2014 with the expertise and vision of architects Phillip Cox and Clinton Murray.
 The 2,000-person capacity outdoor Sound Shell was developed to create a stunning outdoor performance space; the 180-seat Windsong Pavilion, mimics the surrounding spotted gum forest, and boasts an extraordinary acoustic in which sound is gently circulated around the purpose-built panels to delight musicians and audience alike.
 Due to its acoustics, the Windsong Pavilion is a highly sought-after recording venue.

 Four Winds has undertaken the development of a significant Native Species Arboretum on the site in conjunction with Landcare Australia.
 Four Winds has a clear vision and commitment to foster community engagement, preserve the natural environment, and to deepen partnerships with the Yuin Nation’s local aboriginal communities.

-These permanent facilities have enabled Four Winds to expand to a year-round program comprising concerts and performances, community events, artist residencies, music and environmental education programs including mentorships and live streaming programs, as well as the development of a significant Native Species Arboretum, in conjunction with Landcare Australia.
+These permanent facilities have enabled Four Winds to grow to present a rich year-round program comprising orchestral concerts, intimate performances, community events, artist residencies, music education programs including mentorships, and live-streamed digital events.